-A synthetic indicator related to the Environment (sustainable finance, social finance, sustainability-linked finance, and other finance) and Diversity (% women in the management team).
+A synthetic indicator related to the Sustainable Business (sustainable finance, social finance, sustainability-linked finance, and other finance) and Diversity (% women in the management team).

-An attainment scale is defined for the Sustainable Mobility indicator based on accumulated objectives for 2023-2025 and another scale is defined for the % of Women in the management team.
+An attainment scale is defined for the Sustainable Finance indicator based on accumulated objectives for 2023-2025 and another scale is defined for the percentage of women in the management team.